What Is Marxism Anyways? [Draft]

-No one would call it socialism, however.
-But the benefits were nearly even so things such as free college and universal healthcare weren’t points of discussion and contention.
+No one would call it socialism.
+The benefits were nearly even, so things such as free college and universal healthcare weren’t even points of discussion and contention.

 Marxism ultimately might just tell us one way of how a country could turn to a new mode of production if the clock on capitalism runs out.

 So what if FDR never ran for a third and fourth term?
 What if Congress never decided to impose term limits — relying on tradition — and we got all the way up to Trump’s presidency?